Art, Wellbeing and Health

 Creative activities stimulate the brain in unique ways.

-• Enhances problem-solving, planning, and decision-making
+• Enhances problem-solving, planning, and decision-making.

-• Improves memory, attention span, and focus
+• Improves memory, attention span, and focus.

-• Encourages flexible thinking and imagination
+• Encourages flexible thinking and imagination.

 For participants with intellectual disabilities, autism, or acquired brain injuries, art helps build cognitive pathways through hands-on, experiential learning.